8 Strategies for Prepping When You Have NO Extra Money

 Organize your supplies.

 You probably have a lot more stuff on hand than you realize.
 Now is the time to go through your home and organize what you have. gather up all your food, medicine, first aid supplies, and personal hygiene supplies, and do a quick inventory.
 You may be in a better position than you realized.
+Here’s a great article about how to start prepping using what you already have.

 Put all your first aid, over-the-counter medications, prescription meds, and medical supplies together so you can see what you have.
 Think about how you can improvise anything you’re missing.